wantguns/wantguns.dev/content/_index.md

 +++

 I am Gunwant, also mostly aliased as `wantguns`.
-I am a student developer experienced in Android (not just the apps), Web Development and System Administration in Linux.
+I am a software engineer experienced in Android (not just the apps), Web Development and System Administration in Linux.
 Sometimes I write blogs on my debugging expeditions with little new to learn.